How do you choose the best estate agent to sell your home?

 How to choose an estate agent:

-- Ask for a referral from friends or family for a good estate agent.
+- Ask for referrals from friends or family.

-- Look sold signs of estate agent in your area.
+- Look for estate agent sold signs in your area.

-- Ask three estate agents to value your house before you choose.
+- Ask 3 estate agents to value your house before you choose.

 - Ask key questions before you choose.